mattsdni/atlas-db/README.md

 ## atlas-db resources and deployments

-Following section describes the custom resources created and managed by atlas-db-controller.
+The following section describes the custom resources created and managed by atlas-db-controller.

 ### Database Servers

-Database Server resource is used manage the lifecycle of a database server instance. *RDS DB servers are planned to provision manually.*
+The Database Server resource is used to manage the lifecycle of a database server instance. *RDS DB servers are planned to be provisioned manually.*

 #### Pod-Based Servers